nicoladisabato/session-based_rec_sys_with_transformers/README.md

-# Session-based Recommender Systems with Transformers HugginFace
+# Session-based Recommender Systems with Transformer-based models and various baselines.
-Various experiments have been carried out on session-based Recommender Systems using the Transformers models, known in NLP domain.
+Various experiments have been carried out on session-based Recommender Systems using the Transformer-based models, RNN-based models and kNN-based models with the REES46 e-commerce dataset.